amperity/amperity-docs/amperity_reference/source/queries.rst

    * Column names are output in lowercase.
    * Small queries may take longer.
    * Part file names in Apache Parquet orchestrations will have a different pattern.
+   * Date fields will be output as timestamps.
    * The **CURRENT_TIMESTAMP** function must be cast as a timestamp.
 For example:

      ::